vmware-archive/spring-boot-data-rest-demo/README.md

 Next, create an Interface that will tell Spring Data that you want to setup a Repository to manage our new Domain class.
 The empty repository definition will create it with only basic operations.

-1. Right click on the package under src/main/java and select New -> Interface
+1. Create a new file to define a public interface.  eg: Right click on the package under src/main/java and select New -> Interface
 2. Enter GreetingRepository for the name, and click Finish
 3. In the new interface add the following code: